Top 7 Must-Try Strategic Planning Software in 2025

 • AI-powered organization of unstructured data

-Best: Great for visual thinkers who like to see relationships between ideas.
+Best for: Great for visual thinkers who like to see relationships between ideas.
 AI helps generate solutions.

-Worst: Only focused on planning phases, not execution tracking.
+Worst for: Only focused on planning phases, not execution tracking.

 Kippy